afunnydev/saralarin/content/singles/services.en.md

       description: "The collected data determines the creative\_performance and allows us\_to adjust if needed."
     - number: 4
       title: Phases
       description: "It\_is possible to make revisions to existing creative content\_or add new content.
-This agile method allows one\_to segment the production budget and ensures a\_faster delivery of the first version of the project.."
+This agile method allows one\_to segment the production budget and ensures a\_faster delivery of the first version of the project."
 section6:
   box1:
     btn:
       link: portfolioPage
       text: VOIR LES PROJETS
     id: creation-contenu
-    title: Création de contenu
+    title: Content creation
     image: /img/specialisation-creation-contenu.jpg
     list:
       - sentence: Stratégie de contenu